-We have a service agreement and quality agreement with Syngene for the manufacture of API.
-We have a service agreement with Cobra Biopharma for the manufacture, labeling and packaging of formulated drug product.
+We have a service agreement and quality agreement with Syngene International Private Limited for the manufacture of API.
+We have a service agreement with Cobra Biopharma for the clinical manufacture, labeling and packaging of formulated drug product.
+We have a manufacturing and supply agreement with Siegfried Hameln GmbH for the commercial manufacture, supply, labeling and packaging of formulated drug product.